Frequently Asked Questions

 Will there be a recital?

-At the end of each Spring Semester (late May or early June), the Conservatory produces an Academy Showcase, and all students from Creative Movement I to Ballet VI are invited to perform on a stage.
+At the end of each Spring Semester (late May or early June), the Conservatory produces an annual Academy Showcase, and all students from Creative Movement I to Ballet VI are invited to perform on a stage.
 Our performances are held in a local theater or auditorium with plenty of seating for parents and extended family and friends.

 Parents are also invited into the studio to observe their child’s class twice each year during Parent Observation Week, which is typically scheduled near the end of the Fall and Spring semesters.
 We encourage every parent to take these opportunities to see their child at work in the studio during Parent Observation Week.